ShobanaDeviS/DocumentStorageSystem/README.md

 - 🔒 Each user can access only their own files
 - 💾 Files stored in SQL Server as BLOBs
 - 🔬 Swagger UI for API testing
-- 🧪 xUnit-ready for unit testing
-- 🌐 Basic frontend in HTML + JavaScript (optional)

 ---

 ## 🛠 Tech Stack